carolineschnapp/limiter/README.md

 ```

-Click to save your changes.
+Click Save.

-And before the closing `</body>` tag in your theme.liquid file. add this:
+Before the closing `</body>` tag in your theme.liquid file, add this:

 ```liquid
 {% unless settings.limit == 'No limit' %}